kwkou/815/articles/app-service-mobile/app-service-mobile-xamarin-forms-get-started-users.md

             try
             {
-                // Sign in with Microsoft login using a server-managed flow. if (user == null)
+                // Sign in with MicrosoftAccount login using a server-managed flow. if (user == null)
                 {
                     user = await TodoItemManager.DefaultManager.CurrentClient
-                        .LoginAsync(MobileServiceAuthenticationProvider.Microsoft);
+                        .LoginAsync(MobileServiceAuthenticationProvider.MicrosoftAccount);
                     if (user != null)
                     {
 						success = true;